Danish Army

 WW II, known as the "Katie", used by all

-services.
 The body was of simple construction, a wood

-frame covered with leather-cloth, insulated and
+frame covered with painted leather-cloth, insulated and

-The body, known as the No. 2 Mk I/L, was developed by the
+accommodating four stretchers or eight sitting patients.
+It was known as the No. 2 Mk I/L, developed by the

 accommodated an attendant and four stretchers or ten

-sitting casualties.
+of patients.
 The truck/body combination was

-occasionally used as van for other roles.
+occasionally used as van for other roles, and fitted to other vehicles

 More than 13.000 produced at Austin's Longbridge works